 Kiln dried nordic spruce from managed forests is slow growing and hence highly durable.
 Its benefits are widely known and it's been used as a tough and long lasting construction material for hundreds of years.

-Lightweight, strong, renewable and processed with the minimum use of energy, Palmako timber structures are quick to install and offer great insulation and heat retention, in addition to looking highly attractive in the landscape.
+Lightweight and very sturdy, Palmako Log Cabins are quick to install and offer great insulation and heat retention, this is in addition to looking highly attractive in the landscape.

 They can have many uses, perhaps an additional room for a hobby or relaxation, a place to spend a pleasant afternoon or evening with friends or maybe used as a storage space.

 Available in a variety styles, log cabins, summerhouses, pavilions and garages, all the structures are wind and rain resistant with foundations that are pressure treated.

 Solid timber and tongue & groove floor boards are specified and windows are double glazed with safety glass.
 Door frames are laminated and door sills covered in stainless steel.

 Quality is Palmako's main priority, they use the best raw materials, take advantage of advanced technologies and have a highly skilled workforce.
 That's why GardenSite is so pleased to be able to offer their exciting range.

 There's no doubt that television provides gardeners with inspiration, sound advice and good ideas, that's why we're all looking forward to new programmes and the return of old favourites during 2020.

 Sustainability and a growing awareness of wildlife are two of the key gardening trends identified by the Royal Horticultural Society for 2020, with gardeners in a position where they can make a substantial impact regarding environmental issues.